Skip to content

 Entry Guidelines Only the layer name is added here.
 The base service endpoint URLs (e.g. "https://maps-public.geo.nyu.edu/geoserver/sdr/wms") are added to the References field.

-Commentary This value is only used when you have WxS services listed in your references field (dct_references_s).
+Commentary This value is only used when a WxS service is listed in the References field.
 The WxS Identifer is used to point to specific layers within an OGC geospatial web service.
 This field is not used for ArcGIS Rest Services.

 Element Set GBL